• Skip to primary navigation

 • Mix the ingredients for the imperial sauce together in another bowl

-Some crab cake recipes call for a little dijon mustard in the imperial sauce.
-I sometimes add a teaspoon of good dijon mustard to the mixture.
+Some recipes call for a little Dijon mustard in the imperial sauce, feel free to add a teaspoon to the recipe, I sometimes do.

 bowl with all the ingredients to make crabcakes on a wooden cutting board

-• Add the imperial sauce into the crab meat mixture.
+• Add the imperial sauce to the mixture.

-If you love crab meat, try my Crab Imperial Recipe next.
+If you like this recipe, you will absolutely love my Crab Imperial Recipe.

 crabcake mixture in a glass bowl on a wooden cutting board